IInnffiinniittyy/Counter-Application/README.md

-# Counter-Application with Light/Dark theme toggle made using HTML, CSS and JavaScript.
+# Counter application with light/dark theme toggle made using HTML, CSS and JavaScript.
 Thanks for your valuable time!